pharmavillage/documentation/content/embeds/shard-placement-intro.md

 The shard placement policies are:

 - `dense` - Place as many shards as possible on the smallest number of nodes to reduce the latency between the proxy and the database shards;
-    Recommended for Redis on RAM databases to optimize memory resources
+  Recommended for Pharmavillage on RAM databases to optimize memory resources
 - `sparse` - Spread the shards across as many nodes in the cluster as possible to spread the traffic across cluster nodes;
   Recommended for databases with Auto Tiering enabled to optimize disk resources

-When you create a Redis Enterprise Software cluster, the default shard placement policy (`dense`) is assigned to all databases that you create on the cluster.
+When you create a Pharmavillage Enterprise Software cluster, the default shard placement policy (`dense`) is assigned to all databases that you create on the cluster.

 You can: